-Protected by a heavy cast cover over the headstock, drive came from a hinged, cast aluminium countershaft bolted to the underside of the bench - the arrangement mirroring that used on the Myford ML8 - with a 4-step, A-section V-pulley on the headstock being driven directly from the electric motor.
+Protected by a heavy cover in cast iron over the headstock, drive to the headstock pulley came from a hinged, cast aluminium countershaft bolted to the underside of the bench - the arrangement mirroring that used on the Myford ML8 - with a 4-step, A-section V-pulley on the headstock being driven directly from the electric motor.
 Almost certainly supported in good-sized ball races, the spindle would have had a useful range of speeds, likely to have been in the region of 700, 1140, 1780 and 3000 r.p.m.

 Simple, lever-released T-rests were used on the flat-topped bed with, protruding through the outer face of the headstock casting, a boss onto which clamped the maker's tilting sanding table and a bowl-turning rest.

 Also of robust construction, the tailstock had a spindle whose threaded end ran through the handwheel, this being retailed in the simplest way possible by a thick washer that engaged with a grove cut into the periphery of the wheel's boss.
 Unfortunately the spindle was locked not by a split compression clamp, but a direct-acting screw turned by a plastic handwheel - crude, but no doubt it was adequate for its purpose.

 For lathe with what must have been a limited production run - the writer has only ever seen two examples- it appears to have been a well-finished machine with no compromises as to weight or specification.

 Another rare Scottish-built wood-turning lathes from the 1950s included the round-bed Rollo and rather unusual Lumsden Woodworker.